Belarusian heraldry: Civic heraldry

 There have been several waves of Belarusian cities receiving coats of arms.
 Firstly, many cities received coats of arms under the Magdeburg Law during the times of the Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth.

 After the Partitions of Poland, territories in modern-day Belarus were incorporated into the Russian Empire.
 In the late 18th century and during the 19th century, the authorities of the Russian Empire assigned new coats of arms to most Belarusian cities, often aiming to emphasize the cities' conquest by the Russians.

 In the Belarusian SSR era, cities didn't have any official coats of arms.
 In the late years of the USSR, Russian-Empire-era coats of arms were sporadically used as informal symbols.

 After the restoration of the independence of Belarus in 1991, the cities of Belarus have restored the official usage of coats of arms.
 Most cities have restored the initial medieval coats of arms, fewer have restored the coats of arms granted during the Russian Empire.

 Regional heraldry

 Medieval history

-During the times of the Grand Duchy of Lithuania and the Polish–Lithuanian Commonwealth, the Pahonia has been the dominating symbol on the coats of arms on the provinces on the territory of today's Belarus.
+During the times of the Grand Duchy of Lithuania and later the Polish–Lithuanian Commonwealth, the Vytis has been the dominating symbol on the coats of arms on the provinces on the territory of today's Belarus.

 Under the Russian Empire

-After annexation of Belarus to the Russian Empire, new administrative divisions (gubernyas, or governorates) were introduced.
-Vitebsk and Vilno governorates inherited coats of arms of their former voivodeships.
+After the annexation of the Grand Duchy of Lithuania (including territories of present-day Belarus) to the Russian Empire, new administrative divisions (gubernyas, or governorates) were introduced.
+Vitebsk and Vilnius governorates inherited coats of arms of their former voivodeships.

 Independent Belarus

-After the restoration of the independence of Belarus, the regions received new coats of arms, mostly basing on the coats of the Russian era governorates.
+After the restoration of the independence of Belarus, the regions received new coats of arms, mostly based on the coats of the Russian-era governorates.